Latest Posts

 On the question of how this special case blossomed into textbook dogma we will have to content ourselves with speculations.
 It seems likely that the passion by which quantum mechanics gripped the physics community made it attractive to view the entire world through the lens of indistinguishable particles.
 Furthermore, quantum mechanics also elevated the concept of phase space since various dimensions could be viewed as canonically conjugate variables subject to the uncertainty principle.
 So, it is plausible that the physics community, dazzled by this new theory of the subatomic, latched onto the special case and ignored Boltzmann’s fundamental definition.
 If true, this would be incredibly ironic since the key focus of Boltzmann was on probability which is arguably the most shocking and intriguing aspect of quantum mechanics.

 Regardless of these finer points of physics history, since the concept of probability is key in deriving the correct formula for a classical distinguishable gas let’s focus on the toy example Swendsen provides in order to illustrate his point.
-As in the last post, we will assume that the average energy per particle $%\epsilon$$ is constant throughout the various processes so that we can simply neglect the energy dependence.
+As in the last post, we will assume that the average energy per particle $

 If we imagine a system with $N$ total distinguishable particles distributed between a volume $V$ partitioned into sub-volumes $V_1$ and $V_2$ then the probability $P(N_1,N_2)$ of having $N_1$ particles in $V_1$ and $N_2 = N – N_1$ in $V_2 = V – V_1$ is given by the binomial distribution